Skip to main content

 The Hamon Law: Cancel Anytime After 12 Months

-Since 2015, the Hamon Law (loi Hamon, Article L113-12-2 of the Insurance Code) allows you to cancel car insurance at any time after the first 12 months of your contract without paying cancellation fees.
+Since 2015, the Hamon Law (Article L113-12-2 of the Insurance Code) lets you cancel car insurance at any time after the first 12 months of your contract without paying cancellation fees.
 You do not need to provide a reason.
 Your new insurer handles the cancellation on your behalf.

 Other Valid Reasons to Cancel